The Convention (The Office): Plot

-Michael Scott (Steve Carell) and Dwight Schrute (Rainn Wilson) from the Scranton branch of Dunder Mifflin, Josh Porter (Charles Esten) and Jim Halpert (John Krasinski), recently transferred, from the Stamford branch, and Jan Levinson (Melora Hardin) from the corporate headquarters all descend upon Philadelphia for the annual office supply convention.
-However, Michael is bitter that Jim left Scranton for Stamford and tries to one-up Josh at every opportunity.
+Michael Scott and Dwight Schrute from the Scranton branch of Dunder Mifflin, Josh Porter and Jim Halpert from the Stamford branch, and Jan Levinson from the corporate headquarters all descend upon Philadelphia for the annual office supply convention.
+Michael is bitter that Jim left Scranton for Stamford and tries to one-up Josh at every opportunity.
+Josh also patronizes Michael by saying he would look for a job for him in sales if Stamford absorbs the Scranton branch, angering Michael even further.
 Michael also spreads the word that he is throwing a party in his hotel room that night.
 Later in the evening, Michael surprises everyone with the news that he has broken Staples' exclusive hold on Hammermill products.
-Meanwhile, Angela Martin (Angela Kinsey) follows after Dwight wanting to spend time with him and waits in his hotel room.
-While hoping to prank Dwight, Jim acquires a key to his hotel room.
-Upon opening the door, he hears and sees Angela without realizing it is her; Jim instead thinks it's a hooker Dwight ordered, gleefully pondering who to tell.
+Meanwhile, Angela Martin follows Dwight to the convention and waits in his hotel room.
+Hoping to prank Dwight, Jim acquires a key to his hotel room.
+Upon opening the door, he hears and sees Angela without recognizing her; Jim thinks she is a prostitute Dwight ordered, and is frustrated that due to his transfer, there is no one he can gossip with about this.

-Back in Scranton, Kelly Kapoor (Mindy Kaling) sets Pam Beesly (Jenna Fischer) up on a double date with her neighbor Alan (Robert Bagnell), a cartoonist for the local newspaper.
+Back in Scranton, Kelly Kapoor sets Pam Beesly up on a double date with her neighbor Alan, a cartoonist for the local newspaper.
 However, Kelly is quietly disappointed that Pam intends to wear just her normal work clothes to the date.
-On the double date, Kelly appears to be the only one having a good time with Ryan Howard (B. J. Novak), who is annoyed by Kelly force feeding him french fries.
-Pam awkwardly chats with Alan, who at one point sneaks a peek down Pam's shirt; they fail to hit it off.
-At Michael's party, Jim attends as the only guest and explains that he did not leave Scranton because of Michael (whom Jim claims is a great boss), but rather because of Pam, who rejected Jim (twice); Michael promises Jim that he will talk to Pam about the situation, but Jim tells him not to.
-Finally, the two mend their friendship just as two other guests arrive.
+On the double date, Kelly appears to be the only one having a good time, with Ryan Howard annoyed by Kelly force feeding him french fries and Pam awkwardly chatting with Alan.
+Pam and Alan fail to hit it off.
+At Michael's party, Jim attends as the only guest and explains that he did not leave Scranton because of Michael (whom Jim claims is a great boss), but rather because of Pam, who rejected Jim (twice); Michael suggests Jim talk to Roy about the situation, as he too was rejected by Pam.
+The two mend their friendship just as two other guests arrive.